Furkanzmc/QStripe/README.md

 ## Card

 A `Card` instance contains the details of a credit card.
-It has some convenience functions for checking if the card is valid or not. `Stripe` takes a `Card` instance to create the card token. `validateCard()` method will return a `CardValidationStatus` enum.
+You can use the following methods to determine If a card instance is valid or not.

-Available `CardValidationStatus` options are:
+- validCVC()

-- `Valid`
+- validCardNumber()
-- `InvalidCardNumber`
+- validCardLenght()
-- `InvalidCardNumberLength`
+- validExpirationMonth()
-- `InvalidCardCVC`
+- validExpirationYear()
-- `InvalidExpirationDate`
+- validCard(): This checks for all of the above.

 ## Customer